 1 copy off-site

-Have subscription for a Cloud Backup Service in case of a stolen computer, floods or fire accidents.
+Have a subscription for a Cloud Backup Service in case of a stolen computer, floods or fire accidents.

 Local Archive Backup to give yourself added peace of mind if you accidentally delete files.